Pontiac G8: 2009

 The 2009 model year adds the GXP version powered by a 415 hp 6.2-liter V8 engine with a standard 6-speed automatic transmission or optional six-speed manual transmission (see above).
 The GXP is available in all standard G8 colors.

 The G8 lineup also adds standard XM Satellite Radio, with Bluetooth connectivity provided later in the year, and four new exterior color choices: Maverick Silver Metallic, Sport Red Metallic, Stryker Blue Metallic and Pacific Slate Metallic.
 Meanwhile, Stealth Blue and Ignition Orange were unavailable for 2009 (Stealth Blue having already been eliminated during 2008 model year production).
-Also for 2009, the oil pressure and battery voltage gauges at the top of the center console were eliminated.
-Heavy criticism among the automotive press of the outdated appearance of these red LED gauges no doubt factored heavily in their removal.
-The gauges were simply replaced with a small storage compartment.
+For 2009, the oil pressure and battery voltage gauges at the top of the center console were eliminated.
+Criticism among the automotive press of the outdated appearance of the red LED gauges factored heavily in their removal.
+The gauges were replaced with a small storage compartment.

 National Safety Agency Ltd., an Australian company in a joint project with the Los Angeles Police Department (LAPD) displayed a prototype squad car based on the Pontiac G8, at the APCO 2009 Conference in Sydney in March 2009.
 The vehicle is fitted with a large portrait format touch screen in the center console, replacing the clutter of controls common in police vehicles.